sofiavega98/trap_cancer_SpaceTimeMC/README.md

 * `SpaceTimeLasso_cov.stan` is a script to run Model 5 (Space-Time Lasso) for the application.
 This script allows for the inclusion of covariates.
 * `SpaceTimeShrinkage_cov.stan` is a script to run Model 6 (Space-Time Shrinkage) for the application.
 This script allows for the inclusion of covariates.

-* `Space_altPrior_cov.stan` is a script to run Model 2 (Space) with the alternative prior for the application.
-This script allows for the inclusion of covariates.
-* `SpaceTimeICAR_altPrior_cov.stan` is a script to run Model 3 (Space-Time ICAR) with the alternative prior for the application.
-This script allows for the inclusion of covariates.
-* `SpaceTimeAR_altPrior_cov.stan` is a script to run Model 4 (Space-Time AR) with the alternative prior for the application.
-This script allows for the inclusion of covariates.
-* `SpaceTimeShrinkage_altPrior_cov.stan` is a script to run Model 6 (Space-Time Shrinkage) with the alternative prior for the application.
-This script allows for the inclusion of covariates.